The Main Reasons Why Your Washer Stops Spinning

 This is another complicated mechaFnical repair that should be left to the professionals.
 To access the clutch, you’ll need to remove the cabinet, the drive motor and the transmission assembly.
 The washing machine technician will be able to accurately determine if the clutch is worn or damaged and if it should be replaced.

 Other Causes Why Washer Stops Spinning

-While these are the most common causes for spin failure on front- and top-load washing machines, other issues can present problems.
+While these are the most common causes of spin failure on front- and top-load washing machines, other issues can present problems.
 More serious problems such as a faulty water pump, motor or transmission can be determined by an appliance repair service.